ECNTechnology/ember-kb/guides/ember/AudioBranding.md

 ## What details do you need for On-Hold Marketing, Auto Attendant, and Out of Hours productions?

-While we cannot discuss our customers specific configuration without specific authorisation, all PBXs provided by myCloudPBX come with 'Music on Hold' functionality, Auto Attendant, and Out of Hours compatability.
+While we cannot discuss our customers configuration without specific authorisation, all PBXs provided by myCloudPBX come with 'Music on Hold' functionality, Auto Attendant, and Out of Hours compatability.

-## Is myCloudPBX compatible with an external media player?
+## Is myCloudPBX compatible with external media players, online streaming services?

-myCloudPBX is not compatible with "external media players", for security and reliability we only support local media stored on our servers and do not access any remotely hosted media.
+For security and reliability we only support local media stored on our servers and do not access any remotely hosted media.

-## How are these features loaded onto the system?
+## How are audio files loaded onto the system?

 All files can be loaded via the EMBER Portal.